codeswhite/berlin-appointment-finder/README.md

 - Add support for Burgeramts in different cities.
 - Add support for other languages?
 - Booking link should point to the month of the appointment.
+- Create an alternative setup (with docker compose) that will run in parallel to a locally-running https://github.com/All-About-Berlin/burgeramt-appointments, instead of connecting to the remote Websocket.

 ### License